rakhimzhankaztayev/Copilot-key-remap/README.md

 ## Why

 On my new laptop keyboard I constantly hit the Copilot key instead of the Left Arrow.
 Copilot pops a half‑screen panel and breaks my flow.
-So I remapped a few keys to restore comfortable navigation and kill accidental Copilot launches.
+So I remapped a few keys to restore comfortable navigation near the bottom‑left corner.

+Additionally, I want the remapped keys to behave like real arrows in editors and terminals:
+- `Shift + arrow` should select text.
+- `Ctrl + arrow` should jump by word / token / unit.
+- `Shift + Ctrl + arrow` should select by word.

+The updated script keeps these standard shortcuts working even on the remapped keys.

 ## What Was Remapped